k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <p><h5>Environment</p>
 </td>
 <td valign="top" width="650 pxl">
 <p>A logical definition of a source or target environment.
-For example, Production, UAT1, UAT2, etc. One environment can contain multiple systems and multiple data sources.
-It is required to define in the TDM GUI the list of source and target environments, available for the TDM.</p>
+For example, Production, UAT1, UAT2, etc. An environment can contain multiple systems and multiple data sources.
+The list of source and target environments available for the TDM must be defined in the TDM GUI.</p>
 </td>
 </tr>
 <tr>